Node:Opening files at a low level, Next:Closing files at a low level, Previous:Usual file name errors, Up:Low-level file routines

 You can open a file, or create one if it does not already exist, with

-command, which creates and returns a new file descriptor
+the open command, which creates and returns a new file descriptor

 for the file name passed to it.
 If the file is successfully opened, the